-Jump on a bike to explore this lush island visiting beautiful villages, mangroves and to the famous Jesus statue.
-Standing at 35m, it is larger than that in Rio de Janeiro, (Christ the Redeemer) which stands at only 30m, cool fact of the day.
+Jump on a bike to explore this lush island visiting beautiful villages, mangroves and the famous Jesus statue.
+Standing at 35m, it is larger than that in Rio de Janeiro, (Christ the Redeemer) which stands at only 30m.

 Outside of main cities, you may hear the word “Bule”, usually used for tourists of lighter hair and skin colour.
 It is generally not meant to offend, but a way of saying hello.